 - registered provider, who will complete the letting following the offer and acceptance of a tenancy agreement by the applicant. - 5.2.2 Applicants will not be offered an allocation that would result in them under-occupying the dwelling (against the definition used by the Department of Work Pensions to determine claims for help with housing costs), being overcrowded (against the UK Government's Bedroom Standard) or being unable to afford rental or service charges at the date an allocation or nomination is made.
 As a general rule, allocations will be made so that a property is fully occupied.
 If this is not possible, under-occupation will be considered, subject to an affordability assessment.
 Applicants who receive support from a carer who does not live with them and who is required to stay overnight, will have their need for a spare room taken account of whenever possible.
 Properties on the ground floor, with an accessible bathroom or an additional bathroom or toilet will be offered to applicants who have a medical need for such a dwelling over an applicant who has no need for such accommodation.
 Any particular needs of older applicants will be taken account of.
 A health or social care professional with direct knowledge of the applicant's condition will be contacted by the local authority for an opinion of the applicant's health and the impact on their housing needs, when evidence submitted by an applicant requires clarification on a point of accuracy or clarification of the prevailing circumstances of their condition.
 The needs of applicants who have been approved by the local authority to adopt or foster and require a larger property will be taken account of.
-The extent and circumstances of an applicant's household will be taken account of, as to whether they would be eligible or qualify in their own right or not. - 5.2.3 For the purposes of determining overcrowding or under-occupying, an assessment will be made against the minimum room size for licensed HMOs (for licences issued after 1st October 2018) or the UK Government's Bedroom Standard for any other type of dwelling, which allows a separate bedroom each for: - 1.
-A married or cohabiting couple, - 2.
-Adult aged 21 years or more, - 3.
-Pair of adolescents aged 10-20 years of the same gender, - 4.
-Pair of children aged under 10 years regardless of gender, - 5.
-An adolescent aged 10-20 years paired with a child aged under 10 years of the same gender, - 6.
-An unpaired adolescent aged 10-20 years, - 7.
-An unpaired child aged under 10 years. - 8.
-An adult or child who cannot share due to a disability or medical condition, or due to fostering arrangements being facilitated by the local authority. - 9.
-An overnight carer for any usual household member, if the carer isn't a usual household member. - 10.
-Approved foster carer who is between placements, but only for up to 52 weeks from the end of the last placement. - 11.
-Where gender identity is put forward as a reason for requiring an additional bedroom to be awarded outside the scope of the above criteria, cases will be assessed on a case by case basis.
-Consideration will be given to the particular circumstances in each case including evidence, which should be submitted to inform the decision, evidence may include, but is not limited to a gender recognition certificate for an adult age 18+, or for a child may include a letter of support from a Social Worker, medical professional, or member of school leadership team.
+The extent and circumstances of an applicant's household will be taken account of, as to whether they would be eligible or qualify in their own right or not. - 5.2.3 For the purposes of determining overcrowding or under-occupying, an assessment will be made against the minimum room size for licensed HMOs (for licences issued after 1st October 2018) or the UK Government's Bedroom Standard for any other type of dwelling, which allows a separate bedroom each for: - i.
+A married or cohabiting couple, - ii.
+Adult aged 21 years or more, - iii.
+Pair of adolescents aged 10-20 years of the same gender, - iv.
+Pair of children aged under 10 years regardless of gender, - v.
+An adolescent aged 10-20 years paired with a child aged under 10 years of the same gender, - vi.
+An unpaired adolescent aged 10-20 years, - vii.
+An unpaired child aged under 10 years. - viii.
+An unborn child will be included in the bedroom calculation from the point the MATB1 certificate is provided to confirm the pregnancy.
+The gender of the unborn child will not be taken into consideration until the birth of the child i.e. the child will be paired with another unpaired child or unpaired adolescent regardless of gender until the birth. - ix.
+An adult or child who cannot share due to a disability or medical condition, or due to fostering arrangements being facilitated by the local authority. - x.
+An overnight carer for any usual household member, if the carer isn't a usual household member. - xi.
+Approved foster carer who is between placements, but only for up to 52 weeks from the end of the last placement.